ilnazTayebi/JSONSchemaDiscoveryReproduction/README.md

   produce  the average processing time spent in the schema extraction process from the data, and integrate them into the LaTeX sources.

      >$ prepare_data.sh

+## Login into the application
+ - After run the the docker successfully,n avigate to http://localhost:3000/.
+It is possible to create new account and login.
+In order to access the automated experiment's data users can login into application with the following account:
+    - email: tayebi@tayebi.de
+    - password: tayebi107323